caitsnyder/backend-python-test/README.md

 DONE * TASK 5: As a user I can see my list of todos paginated.

-* TASK 6: Implement an ORM database access layer so we don’t have SQL in the controller code.
+DONE * TASK 6: Implement an ORM database access layer so we don’t have SQL in the controller code.

 Extra tasks:
 - Fix any bug you may find. --> Committed syntax updates in main.py
-- Fix any security issue you may find.
+- Fix any security issue you may find. --> Used WTForms to prevent CSRF risk with hidden_tag()

 ### Documentation